rmkubik/flappy-starter/README.md

 Globals are variables that we're going to use repeatedly in various parts of our project.
 We want to use a single reference in this file instead of hard coding the numbers everywhere they're used.
 This lets us update the whole project in one place if a number needs to change.

 We'll begin using these globals as we go through the project.
 Don't worry too much about how they'll be used yet.

+### src/scenes/MainScene.js

+This will be the main hub of our game logic.
+Scenes in Phaser are populated with references to most of Phaser's API functions.
+Here we will be able to add game objects to our scene, set up physics collisions, and more.